How do I sign up for a class or camp ?

 Can I stay and watch my kid work?

-No. We encourage parents to accompany kids in if they like, and always try to visit 5 minutes before class time ends to experience the student’s excitement and delight as they share their latest art work.
+Due to Covid, no parents in studio.
+Usually we invite you in 5 minutes before class time ends to experience the student’s excitement and delight as they share their latest art work.
 We do not offer a waiting area for parents.
 The White Rock area abounds with local cafes, coffee shops and recreational opportunities all within walking distance.
 Most parents chose to drop off/ pick up via our circle drive.

 Which clothes are best for making art at the studio?